 5. W-King 80W Bluetooth Speaker

-The W-King Bluetooth speaker is reasonably portable, while it is not the lightest speaker its carry handle and relatively small size allow for easy transportation and it won’t take up too much space in your trunk.
+The W-King Bluetooth speaker is reasonably portable.
+While it is not the lightest speaker, its carry handle and relatively small size allow for easy transportation, and it won’t take up too much space in your trunk.
 The handle is also removable, should you wish to position the speaker sideways or otherwise.
-The battery life of the W-King is rather impressive, with the ability to pump out 24 hours of extremely loud volume levels, this speaker can easily provide a weekend’s worth of entertainment or one really long party!
+The battery life of the W-King is rather impressive.
+With the ability to pump out 24 hours of extremely loud volume levels, this speaker can easily provide a weekend’s worth of entertainment or one really long party!

-The W-King supports inputs from a variety of sources, the first of which being Bluetooth 5.0 which provides a strong connection strength over a reasonably long distance.
-The W-King also accepts a 1/8-inch auxiliary input for older devices a USB cable for charging mobile devices on the move, and a TF card reader.
+The W-King supports inputs from a variety of sources, the first of which being Bluetooth 5.0, which provides a strong connection strength over a reasonably long distance.
+The W-King also accepts a 1/8-inch auxiliary input for older devices, a USB cable for charging mobile devices on the move, and a TF card reader.

 The W-King is also capable of pairing with another of its kind to form a stereo pair- just be sure to warn your neighbors before doing so, as this can get ground-shaking loud!

 The W-King’s built-in lights provide an additional entertainment angle, where the LED light rings can ‘dance’ in sync with the music you’re playing.
-There are 5 modes to choose from, as well as other settings, including color scheme, patterns, etc.
+There are five modes to choose from, as well as other settings, including color scheme, patterns, etc.

 For the price, the W-King does not disappoint.
 If you’re looking for a speaker that can reach insanely high listening levels, the W-King is the speaker for you.
 This tailgate speaker offers insanely versatile connectivity options and party-friendly features, all enclosed in an eye-catching cabinet that is easy to carry.
 If you find yourself not needing the LED party lights, take a look at the ION Block Rocker Plus.